biolink/biolink-model/docs/TranslatorMinimal.md

  * [expressed in](expressed_in.md) - holds between a gene or gene product and an anatomical entity in which it is expressed
  * [expresses](expresses.md) - holds between an anatomical entity and gene or gene product that is expressed there
  * [food component of](food_component_of.md) - holds between a one or more chemical entities present in food, irrespective of nutritional value (i.e. could also be a contaminant or additive)
+ * [form or variant qualifier](form_or_variant_qualifier.md) - A qualifier that composes with a core subject/object concept to define a specific type, variant, alternative version of this concept.
+The composed concept remains a subtype or instance of the core concept.
+For example, the qualifier ‘mutation’ combines with the core concept ‘Gene X’ to express the compose concept ‘a mutation of Gene X’.
+ * [frequency qualifier](frequency_qualifier.md) - a qualifier used in a phenotypic association to state how frequent the phenotype is observed in the subject
  * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with
  * [gene product of](gene_product_of.md) - definition x has gene product of y if and only if y is a gene (SO:0000704) that participates in some gene expression process (GO:0010467) where the output of thatf process is either y or something that is ribosomally translated from x
+ * [stage qualifier](stage_qualifier.md) - stage during which gene or protein expression of takes place.
  * [genetically interacts with](genetically_interacts_with.md) - holds between two genes whose phenotypic effects are dependent on each other in some way - such that their combined phenotypic effects are the result of some interaction between the activity of their gene products.
 Examples include epistasis and synthetic lethality.
  * [has active ingredient](has_active_ingredient.md) - holds between a drug and a molecular entity in which the latter is a part of the former, and is a biologically active component
  * [has biomarker](has_biomarker.md) - holds between a disease or phenotypic feature and a measurable chemical entity that is used as an indicator of the presence or state of the disease or feature. # metabolite